What Is Fintech?

 People willing to commit to a two-year boot camp might be best served by joining a master’s program.
 An M.S. in finance is generally more respected and allows students to dive into the material.
 More importantly, some degree programs allow international students to apply for an Optional Practical Training (OPT) extension.

-People with technical skills looking to move into fintech are unlikely to find any accelerated finance boot camp.
+People with technical skills looking to move into fintech are unlikely to find a comprehensive finance boot camp.
 Finance is a complicated field spanning banking, trade and housing markets, just to name a few aspects.
 A forward-thinking master’s in finance, like the Lerner College’s M.S. in finance at the University of Delaware, provides a solid foundation for people looking to enter the job market.
+For students who want to pair financial expertise with advanced analytics, the M.S. in financial services analytics (FSAN) offers a distinct, interdisciplinary option.

 Innovators looking to lead the future of fintech should consider a dynamic doctoral program, like the Lerner College’s Ph.D. in financial services analytics (FSAN).
 Fintech is changing the world, and leaders in the field will need an in-depth understanding of the data-science theories and innovative and efficient models underpinning different financial services.